Improving word mover's distance by leveraging self-attention matrix: Related Work

 \section{Related Work}

-In this paper, we focus on sentence similarity measures based on OT of word embeddings.
-WMD~\citep{Kusner:2015} uses the uniform distribution for the word weight and the $L^2$ distance of word embeddings for the transportation cost.
-By modifying the word weight and the transportation cost, several WMD-like methods are obtained for computing sentence similarity based on the Wasserstein distance between sets of word embeddings.
-For example, Word Rotator's Distance (WRD)~\citep{yokoi-etal-2020-word} uses the vector norm of word embedding for the weight and the cosine similarity for the cost.

-There are many attempts to improve WMD by incorporating word order and sentence structure information into the weight, cost, and penalty terms as explained below, but none of them considers the optimal transport of sentence structures nor utilizes SAMs from BERT.
+This paper focuses on sentence similarity measures using the OT of word embeddings.
+For example, WMD~\cite{Kusner:2015} uses uniform word weights and the $L_2$ distance of word embeddings as the transport cost.
+By modifying the word weights and the transport cost, various WMD-like methods have been developed to compute sentence similarity based on the Wasserstein distance between sets of word embeddings.
+For example, Word Rotator's Distance (WRD)~\cite{yokoi-etal-2020-word} uses the vector norm of the word embedding for the weight and the cosine similarity for the cost.
+There are many attempts to improve WMD by incorporating word order and sentence structure information into the weight, cost, and penalty terms, as explained below.
+However, none of them consider the optimal transport of sentence structures nor utilize SAMs from BERT.